Clarence Clarity: Elle Milano: 2004–2008

 Elle Milano was formed in 2004, as one of the bands formed from the members of Psirens.
 It consisted of Crisp, Headley, and Chloe Dunford.
 They released an EP, three singles, and their only album Acres Of Dead Space Cadets on Brighton Electric.
 After the release of Acres in 2008, the band went on tour, but cancelled most of the shows early into the tour.
 Soon after, the band announced their split, releasing a final EP off-label onto their Myspace.

 Entrepreneurs, The Premarital Sect, The Super-Ego and FOE: 2008–2012

 Following the disbanding of Elle Milano, Crisp began producing electronica under the name Entrepreneurs.
 Under Entrepreneurs, he began working with the label Stella Mortos, releasing the double A-side single "Hunting Roger Rabbit / Six Severed Hates".
 On 10 August 2010, he released the EP Uv Been Robbed (Joking, But Not) independently on Bandcamp.
 He released another double A-side, "Bubblegunk / Fuck Tactics", on London label Fear & Records in 2011.

 Crisp produced music with vocalist Hannah Lou Clark under the name FOE, providing production for her 2012 album, Bad Dream Hotline.
 Around this time he was also involved in a punk band, The Premarital Sect, and produced hip-hop instrumentals under the name The Super-Ego using Ableton Live.
-He also produced 7" single "Good Girl / Amazing Discovery" for Surrey six-piece Wildeflower in 2012.
+He also mastered 7" single "Good Girl / Amazing Discovery" for Surrey six-piece Wildeflower in 2012.